 UNESCO stands for United Nations Education, Scientific and Cultural Organization.
-It is one of the many independent United Nations’ groups (others include FAO, the Food and Agriculture Organization, also an important conservation group).
+It is one of the many independent United Nations’ groups (others include FAO, the Food and Agriculture Organization, also an important conservation group) .
 It was created almost immediately after the end of the World War II, as the world’s countries gathered together to repair the war’s devastation.
 UNESCO was formed in November, 1945, with the initial goals of restoring educational opportunities and scientific research for the pursuit of peace and all humanity.
 These are still core goals of the organization.
-UNESCO operates from headquarters in Paris, France.
+UNESCO operates from headquarters in Paris, France(learn more about the UN here).

 A generation later, UNESCO began to fret about the loss of cultural resources and, even later, natural resources.
 With impetus from the International Union for Conservation of Nature (IUCN), the 1972 UN meeting on environment in Stockholm, and the U.S. government, UNESCO decided to develop a conservation program for natural and cultural resources.
 The official resolution states that